bkleeman/STEP-suggestions/README.md

 |[SciPy](scipy.org)|1.4.1|
 |[six](https://github.com/benjaminp/six)|1.15.0|

-*Note: core functionality is italicized.
-All other files are examples or support examples.*

 ## Usage

 Please see `introduction.py`, which provides a comprehensive introduction to package use.
 For further specificity, see the function signatures and usage tips for the main functionality listed below or call `help(`*`function`*`)` for information on these and functions called therein.
 Depending on the function, the latter may provide more function-specific information.